Justin Bieber Shows More Love For Ex Selena Gomez On Instagram, Fans Call It ‘Disrespectful’

-Shortly after clapping back at a hater who claimed he was still in love with former girlfriend Selena Gomez and noting that she’ll “always hold a place in [his] heart” Justin Bieber is showing off even more love for his ex on Instagram.
-Per a report from Cosmopolitan, the “Sorry” singer – who married wife Hailey Baldwin last year – showed his approval of an old picture of himself and Selena that was posted online this week.
+Shortly after clapping back at a hater who claimed he was still in love with former girlfriend Selena Gomez and noting that she’ll “always hold a place in [his] heart,” Justin Bieber is showing off even more love for his ex on Instagram.
+Per a report from Cosmopolitan, the “Sorry” singer — who married wife Hailey Baldwin last year — showed his approval of an old picture of himself and Selena that was posted online this week.

-The site claimed that Justin clicked the like button for a photo posted online by Bieber fan account @justinsoutfits which included a number of photos they claimed were “unseen” or “rare” of the Canadian popstar.
+The site claimed that Justin clicked the like button for a photo posted online by Bieber fan account @justinsoutfits, which included a number of photos they claimed were “unseen” or “rare” of the Canadian pop star.

 The first showed Justin alongside a posing Katy Perry, while the second had Selena with her arm around his shoulders as she smiled at him and the former couple got pretty close at an event several years ago.